samjesus8/CCCU_AdvancedOperatingSystems_Assignment1/report/samuel_jesuthas_assignment1_report.md

     - Similar process to username modification.
     - Admin verifies the current password/PIN.
     - Admin inputs the new password/PIN.
+    - The new password is checked to see if there is 5 characters in them
+    - The new PIN is also checked to see if it is exactly 3 characters long and doesn't contain non-numeric values
     - New password/PIN is validated and updated in UPP.txt.

 ### Deleting Users